diwakarDrs/NLP-Projects/NLP_Restaurant-Reviews-Sentiment-Analysis/Readme.md

 The high-level sequence involved in processing is as follows:

-1) Raw data collection from kaggle
+1) Raw data collection from kaggle.

-2) Sentiment labeling
+2) Sentiment labeling.

-3) stop words, stemming, Bag of Words, vectorization
+3) stop words, stemming, Bag of Words, vectorization.

-4)	Transform into train/test sets for classifier
+4)	Transform into train/test sets for classifier.

-5) Check with metrics of different Alogrithm  and select model with least error
+5) Check with metrics of different Algorithm  and selected the model with least error.

 ### **Data**